Website Matrix Human Services

 - Stay abreast of current issues and trends by participating in grantee-sponsored training, center preservice and in-service trainings, and other continuing education, career and professional development opportunities; read and review agency policies and procedures, Head Start regulations, and other resources.

 - Participate in and contribute to case management and staff meetings; attend Parent Committee and other meetings as appropriate.

 - Perform other duties as assigned.

 WORKING AND ENVIRONMENTAL CONDITIONS:

 Works in a normal office environment with usual pressures of managing personnel and dealing with time constraints.
+When applicable, will be required to complete applications at perspective participant homes to accommodate.
 Because of multiple sites within the department and the need to meet with others within the community, it is common to drive to several locations, sometimes in inclement weather.
-Handles large volumes of paper and forms

 CONTINUOUS QUALITY IMPROVEMENT AND ETHICAL CONDUCT: